Collected notes and photos from getting around.

 Prague Václav Havel (PRG)

-In 2017, I learned that if you try to board a plane with an analogue synthesiser, it can classify you as a terrorist.
-First, the Prague security officers scanned the synth multiple times from all angles.
+In 2017, I learned that if you try to board a plane with an analog synthesizer, it can classify you as a terrorist.
+First, the Prague security officers scanned the synth multiple times in all angles.
 Then they tried to take it apart, and finally, they took it for some chemical examination.
-Shockingly, no TNT was found.
-To deal with such disappointment, they checked every single item from my backpack, twice as precisely as when I went to photograph a US president on a military base.
+To deal with the disappointment that, no TNT was found, they checked every single item from my backpack, twice as precisely as when I went to photograph Obama on a US military base.
 Seriously, I couldn't believe what I was seeing.
 And hearing, too, because the lines the officers said meanwhile, like: "You could choke someone with a USB cable ... but the TSA-approved lock wire would do a better job," left me speechless.

 While some security guards consider things like synth as a lethal weapon, others do not...